iarakshana/hw1/README.md

    * "Resolving Dependencies" → Next.  (i.e., leave "Select required packages (RECOMMENDED)" checked.)
    * The setup will now start "spinning."
 Give it some time.
    * "Installation Status and Create Icons" → Up to you ("Finish").
 I do have the icons.

-   Bonus: if you need to install additional packages, you can just run the exact same cygwin installer, over and over again, adding the extra packages you want (e.g., curl).
+   If, later, you need to install additional packages, you can just run the exact same cygwin installer, over and over again, adding the extra packages you want (e.g., curl).
+   It will just add and remove individual utilities -- not the entire cygwin program.

    ### Install Anaconda
    * Go to https://www.continuum.io/downloads.
 Download and open the 64-bit installer.
 (Don't give them your email!)